Bank of the Year 2007

 It's also true transaction account fees are higher than in the UK, New Zealand or Canada, and credit card fees just as bad when compared with our international peers.

-Our annual Consumer Finance Awards celebrate the financial institutions that deliver exceptional value across a broad range of products.
+Our annual Consumer Finance Awards, including Bank of the Year 2007, celebrate the financial institutions that deliver exceptional value across a broad range of products.
 They may not necessarily have the cheapest products, but then cheap is not always good.